131 Basic Italian Phrases for Travel and Everything That Comes With It

 About to go on that Italian trip of a lifetime?
-Don’t forget to take some Italian travel phrases with you before you set off on your adventure!
+Don’t forget to take some key Italian travel phrases with you before you set off on your adventure!

 Contents

-- Greetings and Goodbyes
+- 2. Italian Greetings and Goodbyes

-- Making Small Talk
+- 3. Making Small Talk in Italian

-- Asking for Directions in Italian
+- 4. Asking for Directions in Italian

-- Vocabulary for Your Shopping Trip
+- 6. Italian Words for Shopping

-- Phrases for Eating Out in Italy
+- 7. Italian Phrases for Eating Out

-- Vocabulary for Emergency Situations
+- 8. Italian Words for Emergency Situations

 - Tips for Learning Italian Phrases